Adelaide Airport: International history

 In December 2021, Qantas launched a temporary non-stop service from Adelaide to New Delhi, due to a shortage of Boeing 787 aircraft at the time.
 This was the first time Qantas had flown a non-stop international flight from Adelaide since the discontinuation of their Singapore to Adelaide route in 2013.
-Multiple repatriation flights to the city took place amidst the COVID-19 pandemic, these flights include Air India which flew one of their Boeing 787-8 Dreamliners from New Delhi, as well as Lion Air whom also flew from other Indian cities via Jakarta.
+Multiple repatriation flights to the city took place amidst the COVID-19 pandemic, these flights include Air India which flew one of its Boeing 787s from New Delhi, as well as Lion Air whom also flew from other Indian cities via Jakarta.

 In October 2023, Adelaide Airport released its 2050 Network Vision, in which the airport hopes to have direct flight connection to 39 global cities, with some notable destinations including Los Angeles and Johannesburg, as well as the return of London among others.
 In order to achieve this, the airport is planning a significant expansion of its current facilities to cater for more international flights.

-On 28 October 2024, it was reported that Emirates had resumed their popular non-stop route between Dubai and Adelaide, coming shortly after China Southern Airlines' announcement for the resumption of their non-stop route between Guangzhou and Adelaide.
-Both routes were initially launched in 2012 and 2016 respectively, but were ceased in 2020 due to the COVID-19 pandemic.
+In October 2024, Emirates resumed its non-stop route between Dubai and Adelaide, coming shortly after China Southern Airlines' announcement for the resumption of their non-stop route between Guangzhou and Adelaide.
+Both routes were initially launched in 2012 and 2016 respectively, but were temporarily ceased in 2020 due to the COVID-19 pandemic.
 Carriers such as Batik Air and VietJet Air had also previously terminated or suspended flights to Adelaide.

-On 2 April 2025, United Airlines announced a new non-stop route between Adelaide and San Francisco, scheduled to be launched on 11 December 2025.
+In December 2025, United Airlines commenced a non-stop route between Adelaide and San Francisco, establishing the first direct flight between South Australia and North America.
 The route will also become United's third longest flight and place within the top 30 longest flights globally, with a distance of 13069 km.
-It will also establish the first direct connection by air between South Australia and North America.